 To lower the chance of getting cut, bruised, or injured, use caution with sharp objects like razors and nail cutters, and avoid activities such as contact sports.

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 Children may be more sensitive to the side effects of this drug, especially possible infertility later in life.

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using cyclophosphamide.
 Cyclophosphamide may harm an unborn baby.
 Your doctor should order a pregnancy test before you start this medication.
-Women should ask about reliable forms of birth control while using this medication and for 1 year after stopping treatment.
-Men with female partners of childbearing age should ask about reliable forms of birth control while using this medication and for 4 months after stopping treatment.
-If you or your partner become pregnant, talk to your doctor right away about the risks and benefits of this medication.
+Women using this medication should ask about reliable forms of birth control during treatment and for 1 year after the last dose.
+Men using this medication should ask about reliable forms of birth control during treatment and for 4 months after the last dose.
+If you or your partner becomes pregnant, talk to your doctor right away about the risks and benefits of this medication.